nicholalexander/arkology/README.md

 cargo run
 ```

-## An overview of implemented behavior
+## An overview of roughly implemented behavior

 * Temperature cycles across the day with seasonal variation
 * Goldenrod, blueberry, and chrysanthemum flowers with varying rate of nectar production